conradfr/PloufPlouf/README.md

 ## License ##

-PuPHPet is licensed under the GPLv2.
+PloufPlouf is licensed under the GPLv2.